Signs of Life (1968 film)

 Signs of Life (Lebenszeichen) is a 1968 feature film written, directed, and produced by Werner Herzog.
 It was his first feature film, and his first major commercial and critical success.
 The story is roughly based on the short story "Der Tolle Invalide auf dem Fort Ratonneau" by Achim von Arnim.

 Plot

-During World War II, three German soldiers are withdrawn from combat when one of them, Stroszek, is wounded.
-They are assigned to a small coastal community on the Greek island of Kos while Stroszek recuperates.
-The men become increasingly stir crazy in their uneventful new assignment.
-Stroszek eventually goes mad.
+During World War II, three German soldiers are assigned to guard a depot of unusable munitions in an old fort in a small coastal community on the Greek island of Kos.
+One, Stroszek, has been given this tranquil role as he had been wounded.
+He has married a local woman who nursed him, Nora, and she lives with them and cooks for them.
+The men become increasingly stir crazy in their monotonous assignment, with almost no interactions, activities or duties.
+Stroszek behaves increasingly erratically and eventually starts shooting at people and threatening to detonate the depot.